-Now I’m in no way questioning the sanctity of these traditions.
+Now, I’m not questioning the sanctity of these traditions.
 After all, everyone is free to live in whatever way they deem right for them.
-What really bothers me about it is the detrimental impact these customs have on a woman’s self-confidence and her chances of experiencing joy in her life.
+What really bothers me about it is the detrimental impact these customs have on a woman’s self-confidence if the lifestyle does not empower her.

-I believe that if any person is stripped of their right to express their potential and follow their dreams, they’re reduced to being zombies!
-And this is why I believe we all should strive to become leaders in our life – so that we can become the most exalted version of ourselves.
+I believe that if any person is stripped of their right to express their potential and follow their dreams, they’re reduced to being zombies.
+And this is why I believe we all should strive to become leaders in our life—to become the most exalted version of ourselves.

-Assuming a leadership role in our life requires that we remain true to ourselves by staying in integrity with our vision, no matter how oppressive our circumstances get.
+We become leaders in our lives when we remain true to ourselves, by staying in integrity with our vision, no matter how oppressive our circumstances get.
 We have one life to live and it’s our responsibility to make it as exciting and meaningful as possible.

 Even if we aren’t satisfied with the outcomes from our actions, we’ll find it a lot easier to accept because we know that it’s part of our learning process.
 We’ll feel liberated simply knowing that the power to change direction lies in our own hands.

-You can tap into your inner leader by taking charge of your life and making empowering choices.
+You can tap into your inner leader by taking charge of your life and making choices that support your growth.
 Here are a few ways you can do that:

 1. Have a clear vision for your life: As a leader, it’s imperative to have a purpose for your life.
 Your vision will guide you towards making the right choices and your purpose will give you the reason why it’s important to chase that vision.
 Both go hand in hand and are equally important in inspiring you and giving your life a deeper meaning.
 Without a clear vision for your life, you could easily be manipulated by other people who’ll try overlaying your plans with their agenda.